rozek/reactive-scriptable-components/README.md

 ### Complete (Behaviour) Script Template ###

-Just for the sake of convenience, here is the complete tempalte for a behaviour script
+Just for the sake of convenience, here is the complete template for a behaviour script

 ```html
 <script type="rsc-script" for-behaviour="..."